Recent Posts

 Welcome to Stormux

 Welcome to Stormux.
-Stormux is an accessible to the blind Raspberry Pi distribution based on Arch Linux ARM.
+Stormux provides accessible Linux images and tools based on Arch Linux ARM and Arch Linux.

 If you are interested in installing the Stormux repository on an Arch Linux system, aarch64 or x86_64, you can add it manually.
 First, download and add the repository signing key: